Skip to main content

 Once you have downloaded the data:

-2. set the variable DATA_DIR below to the directory containing the data.
+2. Set the DATA_DIR variable below to the directory containing the data.

 DATA_DIR = "~/Downloads/Data/"